Gozzo18/FoCG_Final/readme.md

 ![Image](images/texture_gaussianization1.png)

 From left to right we have:
-- The first image is the one obtained with the Yocto/GL implementation of the previous algorithm.
+- The first image is the one obtained with the Yocto/GL extension of the previous algorithm.
 It is possible to notice two things.
-The first one is that the patches of the original texture can be easily detected.
+The first one is that the patches of the original texture can be still easily detected.
 The second is that the channels' histograms are gaussian but not all at the same level.
-We are sure that this is due to the presence of two area-lights in the scene that modify the value of all the pixels hit by them.
+We are sure that this is due to the presence of the area-lights and the sky in the scene that modify the values of the pixels.
 - The second image is the original texture used.
 Notice that the channels' histograms are not gaussian at all.
 - The third image was produced in order to prove that the first image is correct.
-These images are infact obtained in the same identical way to the original but without applying them to an object.
+These images are infact obtained with the same exact procedure of the original but without applying them to an object.

 We conclude by pointing out that we used a *Truncated Gaussian Distribution* as described in the main reference paper in order to avoid possible clipping artifacts.
 The Truncated Gaussian Distribution is defined only in the range [0,1] and not [-inf, +inf] as the typical Gaussian Distribution.

 #### Histogram-preserving blending
 The second step of the method consists of adopting a random tiling procedure before blending the texels together.
 The random tiling procedure uses an equilater-triangle lattice in such a way to obtain a triangle grid.
-Given a point in the uv space, we can compute the local triangle to which it belongs and the barycentric coordinates inside of it.
+Given a point in the uv space, we can compute the local triangle to which it belongs and the barycentric coordinates of the triangle.
 This will guarantee that each point is always covered by three tiles.
 A visual example of what we want to achieve is the following:

 ![Image](images/tiling_and_blending.png)

 To provide randomness, the vertices of the triangle in the grid are altered by a small offset.
 The full algorithm starts at line 270 and works in this way:

-- For a given point in the uv space we initialize the vertices of the triangles in which it is contained and the local barycentric coordinates.
+- For a given point in the uv space we initialize the vertices of the triangle in which it is contained and the local barycentric coordinates.

-- The function **TriangleGrid** is called and will compute the vertices of the triangles and the barycentric coordinates.
+- The function **TriangleGrid** is called and it will compute the vertices of the triangles and the barycentric coordinates.
     * The uv point is scaled by a factor 2*sqrt(3) which controls the height of the hexagonal tiles.
-Lower values will capture more large-scale features but it might procedure texture repetition effects.
+Lower values will capture more large-scale features but it might profuce texture repetition effects.
 Greater values will instead increase the variety of the tiles but might miss large-scale features.

-    * The triangle grid is then created and the triangle vertices and barycentric coordinates are computed.
+    * The triangle grid is then created and the triangle vertices together with barycentric coordinates are computed.

-- The triangle vertices are then modified by a random offset thanks to the function **hash**.
+- The triangle vertices are then modified by a random offset thanks to the **hash** function.

 - The input texture is fetched three times (I<sub>1</sub>,I<sub>2</sub>,I<sub>3</sub>) using the exact same procedure originally used in the **eval_texture** function.